All Products

 Ingest URL

-Ingest domain + AppName + StreamName + Access token
+Ingest domain + AppName + StreamName + access token

 Streaming URL

-Streaming domain + AppName + StreamName + Access token
+Streaming domain + AppName + StreamName + access token

 Transcoded stream URL

-Streaming domain + AppName + StreamName_Transcoding template ID + Access token
+Streaming domain + AppName + StreamName + transcoding template ID + access token

-Step 7: Start stream ingest and playback for RTS
+Step 7: Test stream ingest and playback

-The stream ingest and playback experience tool in the console uses a proxy signaling domain name for a quick trial.
-If you integrate the web ingest and playback SDK, you must also configure an SSL certificate and the correct Access-Control-Allow-Origin response header for the ingest and streaming domains.
+The tool uses a proxy signaling domain for quick trials.
+When you integrate the Web SDK for production, configure an SSL certificate and the correct Access-Control-Allow-Origin response header for both the ingest and streaming domains.

 References